-As the initial public offering of shares is yet to occur at the time the financial statements have been signed there is a material uncertainty as to whether the consolidated entity will continue as a going concern and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+These factors indicate significant uncertainty as to whether the consolidated entity will continue as a going concern and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.

+The directors believe that it is reasonably foreseeable that the consolidated entity will continue as a going concern.
 The financial report has been prepared on the following basis: